maxadamo/zfs_nas/README.md

 ### What zfs_nas affects

-You have an option to let this module configure monit, or configure monit yourself.
+You have an option to let this module configure monit or you can configure monit yourself.
 I recommend to set a check interval between 15 and 60 seconds.
 Check interval in monit is called "cycle".
-We run our monit cheks every "1 cycles" (hence every 15 seconds)
+We run our monit cheks every "1 cycles" (hence every 15 seconds).
+There are few modules available to configure monit.

 ### Setup Requirements